Financial Identity Theft Definition & Examples

 Step 3: File a Report with the Police and the FTC

-The next step is to file an incident report with the police.
+The next step is to report identity theft to police.
 Make sure you get a copy of the police report.
 You should also file a complaint with the FTC.
 You can do so by visiting their website and calling their identity theft hotline.

 Step 4: Put Fraud Alerts and Freezes on Accounts

-You should contact the consumer reporting agencies or the “credit bureaus” (Experian, Equifax, and TransUnion) to let them know about the fraudulent activity so they can update your records.
+You should contact the consumer reporting agencies or the “credit bureaus” (Experian, Equifax, and TransUnion) to let them know about the difference between credit alert and credit freeze.
 They can put fraud alerts on your credit reports.
 Along with fraud alerts, you can freeze your accounts to avoid any continued financial identity theft.
 The freeze will lock your credit files which makes it difficult for thieves to open new accounts in your name.

 Step 5: Continue to Monitor and Update Accounts